pjsip/pjproject_docs/docs/source/intro/intro.rst

 PJSIP development is hosted at https://github.com/pjsip/pjproject

-Library Architecture
+Libraries Architecture
 =========================================

+PJSIP contains several libraries, which can be grouped into three main components:

+ - SIP protocol stack, in PJSIP
+ - Media stack, in PJMEDIA
+ - NAT traversal stack, in PJNATH

+There are also high level libraries that integrate the above components (PJSUA, for SIP User Agent), as well as low level libraries that abstracts operating system differences.

+To avoid naming confusion between PJSIP as organization name (as in `PJSIP.ORG <https://pjsip.org>`_) and PJSIP as libraries that provide SIP protocol implementation  above, we also call this project **PJPROJECT**.

+Below is the diagram that shows the relationship among libraries in PJPROJECT.
-Click the link on the diagram to go to the documentation (TBD).
+Click the link on the diagram to go to the documentation.

 .. raw:: html
     :file: architecture.svg